aptible/www.aptible.com/source/resources/what-is-a-hipaa-baa.md

 author_email: chas@aptible.com
 author_id: chas
 posted: 2016-03-28
-section: Blog
+section: Resources
 featured: true
 categories:
 - HIPAA Compliance
 ---
 At Aptible, we get a lot of questions about HIPAA business associate agreements, or "BAAs."
 This post will explain some of the essential concepts that cloud-hosted software development organizations should know about BAAs.

-For a broader overview of HIPAA, see our post on [common HIPAA questions](/blog/common_HIPAA_questions.html).
+For a broader overview of HIPAA, see our post on [common HIPAA questions](/resources/common-hipaa-questions/).

 One caveat, as always: This post is for informational purposes only.
 Aptible is not a law firm, and this post is not legal advice.
 You should contact an attorney to obtain advice with respect to particular issues or problems, including contracts and BAAs.